BIBLE READING – Feb 2

 40 And with the one lamb a tenth deal of flour mingled with the fourth part of an (a) hin of beaten oil; and the fourth part of an (a) hin of wine for a drink offering.

-(NOTE: hin = a Hebrew unit of liquid capacity equal to approximately 5.5 quarts (5 l))
+(NOTE: hin (noun) = A Hebrew unit of liquid capacity equal to approximately 5.5 quarts (5 l))

-41 And the other lamb thou shalt (you shall) offer at even, and shalt (shall) do thereto according to the meat offering of the morning, and according to the drink offering thereof, for a sweet savour (soothing aroma [to appease God]), an offering made by fire unto the Lord.
+41 And the other lamb thou shalt (you shall) offer at even, and shalt (shall) do thereto according to the meat offering of the morning, and according to the drink offering thereof, for a sweet savour (soothing aroma [to appease God (Elohim / Aluahym; 𐤉𐤄𐤅𐤄 / Yahuah)]), an offering made by fire unto the Lord (Adonai; 𐤉𐤄𐤅𐤄 / Yahuah).

-42 This shall be a continual burnt offering throughout your generations at the door of the tabernacle of the congregation before the Lord: where I will meet you, to speak there unto thee (to you).
+42 This shall be a continual burnt offering throughout your generations at the door of the tabernacle of the congregation before the Lord (Adonai; 𐤉𐤄𐤅𐤄 / Yahuah): where I will meet you, to speak there unto thee (to you).

 43 And there I will meet with the children of Israel, and the tabernacle shall be sanctified by my glory.